InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/extended-content-ids.md

 Specifically **not** used is the existing “id” field in the “content” object, as this is known to conflict with internal uses of this field by publishers and exchanges, and does not provide for a way to communicate the source of the ID.

-In practice, it is expected that a typical request will have only one content ID from one source, however there are theoretically cases for multiple IDs, or multiple ID sources, thus the array.
+In practice, it is expected that a typical request will have only one content ID from one source, however there are theoretically cases for multiple IDs, or multiple ID sources, and thus an array is used.

 ### Identifying source